Butterflies of North Carolina:

 MapClick on a county for list of all database records for the species in that county.

-DistributionDISTRIBUTION: Restricted in NC to the Mountains, where it apparently occurs throughout the province mainly at higher elevations (over 4000 feet), but a few records below 3000 feet.
+DistributionDISTRIBUTION: Restricted in NC to the Mountains, where it apparently occurs throughout the province mainly at middle and higher elevations (over 3500 feet), but numerous records are below 3000 feet.
 In fact, a 2018 record from Madison County came from a site at an elevation of about 1300 feet!

-FlightFLIGHT PERIOD: Two broods; early April to mid- or late May, and mid- or late June to early August.
-Most likely to be seen in late April or the first ten days of July.
+FlightFLIGHT PERIOD: Two broods; late March to early May (and rarely to late May), and the last half of June to early August.
+Most likely to be seen in mid-late April or in early July.

 HabitatHABITAT: The species inhabits edges and openings in mid- to high elevation hardwood forests.
 Typical sites include edges of dirt roads and sunlit trails through northern hardwood forests, and hardwoods along the margins of rock outcrops.
 It is not an inhabitant of the shade of forest interiors.